 Step 2: Make sure you are not connected to any services that would change your IP.

-Step 3: Go to a website that checks your IP on both devices.
+Step 3: Go to a website that checks your IP address on both devices.

 Step 4: Check whether the IPs you see on both devices match.
 If they do, your router is using a NAT firewall.